rmfalcao/rmfalcao.github.io/index.md

 I am a computer scientist who worked in industry for 15 years as a project manager, project leader, and software engineer, with experience in many domains but particularly in mobile telecommunications (Operation Support Systems and Business Support Systems).
 I began researching context awareness in 2012, and in 2015, I started my PhD on the topic.
 I completed my PhD in 2022 at the University of Kaiserslautern (Germany).
 My thesis, titled "Data-driven Context Modeling for the Elicitation of Context-aware Functionalities," is available for download [here](https://publica.fraunhofer.de/bitstreams/7593ac9b-ade9-4871-8ac1-718995669a45/download).

-I have contributed as a reviewer/PC member in journals, conferences, and workshops, including JSS, SQJ, ICSA, REFSQ, RCIS, CIbSE, SBSC, and CREARE.
+I have contributed as a reviewer/PC member in journals, conferences, and workshops, including JSS, SQJ, JSME, ICSA, REFSQ, RCIS, CIbSE, SBSC, and CREARE.
+I am one of the co-organizers of [SAGAI](https://www.iese.fraunhofer.de/en/events/sagai.html).

 I am currently a researcher, senior software architect, and project manager at the [Fraunhofer Institute for Experimental Software Engineering (IESE)](https://www.iese.fraunhofer.de/) (Germany), where I lead the topic **Generative AI and Sofware Architecture**.
 Besides that, I lecture Software Architecture at [Mannheim Technical University of Applied Sciences](https://www.hs-mannheim.de/).